 Founded and led by Leah Paulos, Press Shop offers expertise in crafting effective story pitches and a long list of journalist contacts.
 We know how to navigate the rapidly changing media world in order to line up as many reviews, articles, excerpts, and TV and radio spots for your book as possible.

 We've helped clients gain national coverage in The New York Times, TODAY, The Daily Show, Late Show with Stephen Colbert, dozens of NPR, BBC and CBC radio shows, The New Yorker, CNN, MSNBC, and hundreds of other top-tier print, TV, radio, and online media outlets.

 Press Shop has worked with a wide range of authors and publishers on literary fiction, popular nonfiction, memoirs, and academic and lifestyle titles.
-Among the books we've promoted: MARCH, the #1 bestselling and National Book Award-winning graphic memoir by Representative John Lewis; #1 NYT bestseller ON TYRANNY: TWENTY LESSONS FROM THE TWENTIETH CENTURY by Timothy Snyder; and Shulem Deen's memoir ALL WHO GO DO NOT RETURN, which won a Jewish National Book Award.
+Among the books we've promoted: MARCH, the #1 bestselling and National Book Award-winning graphic memoir by Representative John Lewis; #1 NYT bestseller ON TYRANNY: TWENTY LESSONS FROM THE TWENTIETH CENTURY by Timothy Snyder; the bestselling memoir THANKS, OBAMA by former Obama speechwriter David Litt; and Shulem Deen's memoir ALL WHO GO DO NOT RETURN, which won a Jewish National Book Award.

-Andy Davis works on all of Press Shop's publicity campaigns and leads the media research work.
-He has particular expertise in business, sports, politics, and history, and he works heavily on book projects in those spaces.
-A born-and-bred New Yorker, he graduated from the University of Michigan with a degree in history, and worked in finance before joining Press Shop in 2013.
+Andy Davis works hand-in-hand with Leah on all of Press Shop's publicity campaigns.
+He has particular expertise in business, history, and current events; his political news addiction comes in very handy on many of our nonfiction projects.
+A born-and-bred New Yorker, he graduated from the University of Michigan with a degree in history.
+He worked in finance before joining Press Shop in 2013.